Jesus Christ asked: “If I say the truth, why do you not believe Me?” Jn 8:46. He challenged His audience to examine themselves and their beliefs.

 He went further than this: “Because I tell you the truth, you do not believe Me” Jn 8:45.

-Many people were utterly opposed to the truth which Jesus taught, and there are many today also.
+Many people in Jesus’ day were utterly opposed to the truth which He taught, and there are many today also.

 A list of Jesus’ truths

 Jesus taught the following, which many people do not believe: